needle-mirror/com.unity.polyspatial.visionos/Documentation~/PlayToDevice.md

 **NOTE**: If you select multiple connections at once, content will be streamed to all selected hosts simultaneously.

+**NOTE**: Limit Frames Per Second should be enabled and set to the expected framerate on device.
+If the editor runs significantly faster than the device it can overload the network with unnecessary messages making Play To Device feel unresponsive.

 **NOTE**: Your project's **App Mode** must be set to `RealityKit with PolySpatial` in order to use Play To Device.
 You can access this setting in the **Apple visionOS** section under **XR Plug-in Management** in your **Project Settings**.

 ## Subsequent Usage